robbue/robertbue-website/README.md

 git push heroku master
 ```

+> Note: This requires [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) to be set up locally.

 Or deploy manually from Heroku.
-The Heroku app is connected to my GitHub.
+The Heroku app is connected to the GitHub repository.

-> Note: This requires [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) to be set up locally.